Metaverse Dualchain Network Architecture Price Hits $0.0000 on Top Exchanges (DNA)

-Metaverse Dualchain Network Architecture (DNA) traded down 23.4% against the U.S. dollar during the 24-hour period ending at 10:00 AM E.T. on April 11th.
-During the last seven days, Metaverse Dualchain Network Architecture has traded 85.4% lower against the U.S. dollar.
-One Metaverse Dualchain Network Architecture coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Metaverse Dualchain Network Architecture has a total market capitalization of $256,009.12 and approximately $42,479.08 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last day.
+Metaverse Dualchain Network Architecture (DNA) traded down 24% against the U.S. dollar during the 24-hour period ending at 17:00 PM Eastern on April 12th.
+One Metaverse Dualchain Network Architecture coin can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+In the last seven days, Metaverse Dualchain Network Architecture has traded down 88.9% against the U.S. dollar.
+Metaverse Dualchain Network Architecture has a market capitalization of $185,445.71 and $23,702.22 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.